 - minimum grades needed to achieve academic good standing,

 - the use of such support services as tutoring, the Writing Center, the Counseling Center, and Work4Success Skillshops, and

 - consequences for failure to meet plan expectations.

 The plan might include career exploration to determine if the major selected is the best choice.
 Records of class attendance and evidence of use of support services (including journaling of activities) will be required.

 The Academic Skills Enhancement Specialist will require that you attend a series of MANdatory academic success workshops if you have more than one midterm grade that is below C-.
 You should also see the professor for the course(s) and your academic advisor well before the official withdrawal date.

 Student Success Team

 The Student Success Team is a collaborative student support initiative comprised of members from the Office of Academic Affairs and The Office of Student Services who are committed to working together in a confidential manner to assist students through challenging times.
-The team meets weekly to review student conduct and each semester to discuss academic achievement/progress, etc. Based on a referral from the Divisional Advisors, the team implements an intervention plan and continues to follow up with the student with a purpose of fostering success at Morehouse.
+The team meets weekly to review student conduct and each semester to discuss academic achievement/progress, etc. Based on a referral from the faculty advisors or staff Douglass Academic Resource Center, the team implements an intervention plan and continues to follow up with the student with a purpose of fostering success at Morehouse.